pszemraj/vid2cleantxt/README.md

 ![vid2cleantxt detailed](https://user-images.githubusercontent.com/74869040/131499569-c894c096-b6b8-4d17-b99c-a4cfce395ea8.png)

-1. The `transcribe.py` script uses audio2text_functions.py to convert video files to .wav format audio chunks of duration X\* seconds
+1. The `transcribe.py` script uses `audio2text_functions.py` to convert video files to `.wav` format audio chunks of duration X\* seconds
-2. transcribe all X audio chunks through a pretrained wav2vec2 model
+2. transcribe all X audio chunks through a pretrained `wav2vec2` model
-3. Write all results of the list into a text file, stores various runtime metrics into a separate text list, and deletes the .wav audio chunk directory after completed using them.
+3. Write all results of the list into a text file, stores various runtime metrics into a separate text list, and deletes the `.wav` audio chunk directory after completed using them.
 4. (Optional) create two new text files: one with all transcriptions appended, and one with all metadata appended.
-The script then
 5. FOR each transcription text file:
-    - Passes the 'base' transcription text through a spell checker (_Neuspell_) and autocorrect spelling.
+    - Passes the 'base' transcription text through a spell checker (_Neuspell_) and auto-correct spelling.
 Saves as new text file.
-    - Uses pySBD to infer sentence boundaries on the spell-corrected text and add periods in to delineate sentences.
+    - Uses _pySBD_ to infer sentence boundaries on the spell-corrected text and add periods in to delineate sentences.
 Saves as new file.
-    - Runs basic keyword extraction (via YAKE) on spell-corrected file.
+    - Runs basic keyword extraction (via _YAKE_) on spell-corrected file.
 All keywords per file are stored in one data frame for comparison, and exported to `.xlsx` format

-_\*\* (where X is some duration that does not overload your computer or crash your runtime)_
+_\*\* (where X is some duration that does not overload your computer/runtime)_

-With `.` indicating passed video dir:
+given `INPUT_DIRECTORY`:

-- results as `.txt` are stored in `./v2clntxt_transcriptions/results_SC_pipeline/`
+- _final_ transcriptions in`.txt` will be in `INPUT_DIRECTORY/v2clntxt_transcriptions/results_SC_pipeline/`
-- metadata in `~/v2clntxt_transc_metadata`
+- metadata about transcription process will be in `INPUT_DIRECTORY/v2clntxt_transc_metadata`

 * * *

 ## Quickstart

-Install, then you can use vid2cleantxt in two ways:
+Install, then you can use `vid2cleantxt` in two ways:

 1. CLI via transcribe.py`script from the command line (`python vid2cleantxt/transcribe.py --input-dir "path/to/video/files" --output-dir "path/to/output/dir"\`)
 2. As a python package, import `vid2cleantxt` and use the `transcribe` module to transcribe videos (`vid2cleantxt.transcribe.transcribe_dir()`)

-If you either don't have want to use locally or don't have a GPU, you may be interested in the [demo notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) on Google Colab.
+If you either don't have want to use it locally or don't have a GPU, you may be interested in the [demo notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) on Google Colab.

 ### Installation